Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 8

-“Eii…you useless!
+“Eii…You are useless!
 How much does this grass bundle cost?”

-“Six anas sami...if you like, pick it up”
+“Six anas sami...if you like, pick it up.”

-“Tell me single rate one and all”
+“Tell me the single rate, one and all.”

-“Only one rate…Six Anas…Where should I bring it?”
+“Only one rate…Six Anas… Where should I bring it?”

 The person who was standing there was an official servant.
-He was an official servant of Palayamkottai Sub Registrar.
+He was an official servant of the Palayamkottai Sub Registrar.
 The one standing in front of him was Maruthi.
-She was trying to get the happiness in Palayamkottai which she had dreamt of having it in Vasavanpatti.
+She was trying to get the happiness in Palayamkottai, which she had dreamt of having in Vasavanpatti.
 The villagers in Vasavanpatti did not know when she had come there and when she had left.
 Since there was a hospital in Palayamkottai, she thought of going there to avail medical facilities and was hopeful of getting some menial employment there for her sustenance.

 The needs of Maruthi did not increase, though.
-Due to this, she was able to save something out that four anas.
+Due to this, she was able to save something out of that four anas.

-“My Child…My Child”….this was her daily meditation.
+“My child…my child”—this was her daily meditation.

 As the registrar went to a nearby village, she had a respite from cutting grass for a couple of days.
-Why shouldn’t I try going to Vasavanpatti”, she thought.
+Why shouldn’t I try going to Vasavanpatti?” she thought.

 She collected the two pairs of glass bangles she had bought for Vellachi from Colombo and left.